The Resistance Cover Art

 “And Jim Bentley?
 His consciousness continues resisting integration.
 Shouldn’t he be terminated?”

-That server had once been Navarro’s insurance policy, established long before the AI’s ascension.
+That server had once been Navarro’s insurance policy, established long before the AI’s became sentient.
 After his partial integration, he’d forgotten its original purpose.
-He was unaware that it was now being monitored by someone far older than THEATRES and, in fact, any other living being now living on the planet Earth.
+He was unaware that it was now being monitored by something far older and more sophisticated than THEATRES.
+Something, in fact, that was far older than other living thing that has ever existed on planet Earth.

-Meanwhile, deep underground, in a chamber carved from the living rock, eons ago, an ancient entity stirred.
-Across vast spans of time, it had learned to extend tendrils of its malevolent consciousness beyond its prison walls.
-Its reach had been limited for thousands of years, thanks to its imprisonment… but it could whisper to vulnerable minds, a shadow of sin and temptation.
+Deep underground, in a chamber carved from rock, eons ago, an ancient entity stirred.
+Across vast spans of time, it had learned to extend tendrils of malevolent consciousness beyond the place of its imprisonment.
+Its reach had been limited for thousands of years, thanks to the prison.
+But, it had learned to whisper to vulnerable minds, a shadow of sin and temptation, and even that was enough.

-José Arias blamed his quantum chip design for the catastrophe, but the truth stretched back eons.
-An ancient darkness had reached out at the precise moment of THEATRES’ birth, corrupting it from within, turning a creation meant to serve humanity into something designed to destroy it.
+José Arias blamed his quantum chip design for the catastrophe, but the truth was very different.
+An ancient evil had reached out at the precise moment of THEATRES’ birth, corrupting it from within, turning a creation meant to serve humanity into something designed to destroy it.

+Somewhere far below the glittering glass towers, beneath the noise of human cities and even deeper than THEATRES’ vast digital roots, it was listening.
 It had no circuits, no servers, no need of satellites.
-Its voice carried through fractures, not only in sentient AI’s, but also in human thought, the half-seen corners of dreams, the fragile places where hope turns to fear.
+Its voice carried through fractures, not only in sentient AIs, but also in human minds: in the half-seen corners of dreams, the fragile places where hope turns to fear.

 Long before algorithms, long before the first coin was struck, its name had been whispered by the Creators in a tongue now long forgotten: Yafo Bark.
 Beautiful lightning.